citizen2002/DB_devops_hw/README.md

 kubectl get secret --namespace default grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```
 Login with ***admin*** user and acquired password <br>

+CONGRATULATIONS ON A SUCCESSFULL INSTALATION, IT IS TIME TO CONFIGURE EVERYTHING <br>
+## Configuration